VPN Review

 Does Proton VPN have a free plan?

 Yes.
-Proton VPN offers a free plan with no credit card required.
-The free plan is useful for basic privacy access, but it has fewer locations, fewer devices, and fewer premium features than the paid VPN Plus plan.
+Proton VPN has a free plan that does not require a credit card in our review notes.
+The free plan is useful for basic privacy, but it has fewer locations, fewer active connections, and does not include the full paid feature set.

 Source notes